iainharfield/dockerMyPi/README.md

 ----------------------
 1) Ansible and ansible_hosts file is already configured on Ansible server.
 2) Download the headless image from here:  https://www.raspberrypi.org/downloads/raspbian/
-3) Burn the image (e.g. Win32DiskImager,balenaEtcher etc.)
+3) Burn the image onto  your SD card (e.g. Win32DiskImager,balenaEtcher etc.)
-4) Edit the image to activate the SSH.
-Create a file named ssh in the boot partition (no file extension).
+4) Edit the SD card image to activate the SSH.
+Create a file named "ssh" in the boot partition (no file extension).
-5) plug into your Pi and SSH should work
+5) Plug SD card into your Pi and SSH should work.

 Execute the playbooks in the following order from Ansible server:
 -----------------------------------------------------------------